2017–18 Manchester United F.C. season: FA Cup

 Manchester United entered the FA Cup in the third round as all 20 Premier League clubs automatically received a bye to that stage.
 Matches were played between 5–8 January 2018.

 EFL Cup

-Manchester United entered the EFL Cup as holders, having beaten Southampton in the 2017 final.
+Manchester United entered the EFL Cup as holders, having beaten Southampton in the 2017 cup final.
 As one of the seven clubs that qualified for European competition in 2017–18, they entered the EFL Cup in the third round, the draw for which was held on 24 August, with Manchester United being paired with Championship club Burton Albion.
 The two sides last met in the third round of the 2005–06 FA Cup, with United winning a replay 5–0 at Old Trafford following a goalless draw at the Pirelli Stadium.
 The fourth round draw confirmed the Red Devils visited Swansea City.
 The fifth round draw was held on 26 October 2017, with United drawn against another Championship side Bristol City.